 On the other hand, Thomas, her youngest brother, hated anything to do with farming, and not being academically minded he moved off to Dublin as soon as he could.
 Once there he spent a few years in a disagreeable apprenticeship with a local builder and then started up his own plumbing business.

 In the early days, Padraic frequently tried to persuade Thomas to join him in Canada, but Thomas constantly declined, adroitly sticking to the adage The Devil You Know.
-So Mary’s decision to move out of Cilganίn and pursue a life of her own, without a husband, didn’t come as a total shock to her mother, but her father nearly blew a gasket.
+So, Mary’s decision to move out of Cilganίn and pursue a life of her own, without a husband, didn’t come as a total shock to her mother, but her father nearly blew a gasket.

 Sensible to the bone and not wanting to be stranded at an airport when her metaphorical ship was due to sail, Mary moved in with her aged and slightly dotty aunt in Dublin and managed to get a job working (mainly day shifts) in the ticket office in one of the larger Dublin theatres.
-Mundane, boring and soul destroying—yes, to Mary it was, but it did leave her plenty of time to do what she wanted most, and that was study further.
+Mundane, boring and soul-destroying—yes, to Mary it was, but it did leave her plenty of time to do what she wanted most, and that was studied further.
 She was determined she wasn’t going to be yet another uneducated backwater culshee; she was going to make something of herself.

 After securing her not so liberating position, she enrolled in the only night course that interested her, which was bookkeeping.
-The process of recording financial transactions received and spent by an individual business or organization appealed to her, as she always had a penchant for figures and liked the feel of control it instilled.
+The process of recording financial transactions received and spent by an individual business or organization appealed to her, as she always had a penchant for figures and liked the feeling of control it instilled.
 Of course, full-blown accountancy would have been her first preference, but her income from the theatre wouldn’t allow that educational luxury.
 So she settled for the next best thing, night courses in the local high school—much to the open indignation of her father who told her she was wasting her time.
 But his attitude didn’t put Mary off, far from it, it only made her more determined, despite the fact that doling out ticket’s to habitually staid theatergoers nearly bored her rigid.
-Although, having said that, that very same ticket office changed her life in more ways than one, because it was there she met my father, Jimmy Corway, for the first time.
+Although having said that, that very same ticket office changed her life in more ways than one, because it was there she met my father, Jimmy Corway, for the first time.